 The Paths Across Waters: Black British History in the North East project highlights the shared histories and the lost connections linking the Caribbean and Africa to the North East of England.
 It focuses on an often understudied period in Black British history before the 1950s.

-The project follows the sailors, students, doctors, musicians, nurses, and journalists who came from the West Indies and West Africa and made the North East their home.
-Their personal stories overlap with the history of the British Empire and offer rich and fascinating details about Black experiences in Britain.
+The project follows the sailors, students, doctors, musicians, nurses, and journalists who came from the West Indies and West Africa and made the North East of England their home.
+Their personal stories intersect with the history of the British Empire.
+They offer rich and fascinating details about Black experiences in Britain.
 They remind us that local and global histories should be studied together.

-Each essay in “Places & Stories” is centered on a location in the North East and includes source material and links to further information: you can click on each location below to learn more about Black British History in the North East.
+Each essay in “Places & Stories” is centered on a location in the North East.
+You can click on each location below to learn more about Black British History in the North East.
 The section “Lallie’s Book” is about a book of ferns and photos that travelled from Newcastle, Jamaica, to Newcastle, England.
-A list of suggested readings on Black British history and more information about the project can be found in “About Us.”
+A list of suggested readings on Black British history and more information about the project can be found in the “About Us” page.

-Learn about the links between Sunderland and late 19th century activists, including Dominica-born Celestine Edwards and famous U.S. journalist Ida B. Wells, who devoted their lives to challenging racism and imperialism.
+This page explores about the links between Sunderland and Black British history through the lives of late 19th century activists, including Dominica-born Celestine Edwards and U.S. journalist Ida B. Wells.
+They both devoted their lives to challenging racism and imperialism.

-When they were not studying for their exams, these students campaigned to dispel misconceptions about Africa during the interwar period.
-From their headquarters near Leazes Park, they went around the North East to give lectures and organize art exhibitions, concerts, and movie nights.
+African students led a campaign to celebrate African culture during the interwar period.
+From their headquarters near Leazes Park, they gave lectures and organized art exhibitions, concerts, and movie nights.

-Building solidarity across the African Diaspora, this Association turned North Shields into a center of Black and interracial activities in the North East in the 1940s.
+Building solidarity across the African Diaspora, this mutual aid association turned North Shields into a center of Black and interracial activities in the North East in the 1940s.

 The first boarding house in the region was a home away from home for seafarers during the Second World War.
 Meetings and concerts took place there.
 Located 14-16 Lovaine Place, it was destroyed when the Civic Center was built.